-Selecting a recorder channel loads the corresponding train at its current recording position and plays it on the selected player.
-The E/E button turns blue only when a train is loaded and playing live.

-Selecting a recording ingest directly loads it at its currently recording position (OUT point) and plays it on the selected player.
+- 2. Select a recorder channel to load the corresponding train at its current recording position and play it on the selected player.
+The E/E button turns blue only when a train is loaded and playing live. - 3.
+Select a recording ingest to directly load it at its currently recording position (OUT point) and play it on the selected player.